s2t2/reactor-1/README.md

 npm start
 ````

+> NOTE: To GET and POST comments using the react-tutorial-provided express server,
+  run also `node server.js` and view data on localhost:3000.

 Visit http://localhost:8080/ in a browser.

-> EDIT: to use the tutorial-provided express server with routes to get and post comments,
-  run instead a dev server with `node server.js`